-Heartland Health Outreach Refugee Health Programs (RHP) provides culturally and linguistically appropriate outreach services to the meet the health and nutrition education needs of newly arriving refugees.
+Heartland Alliance Health Refugee Health Programs (RHP) provides culturally and linguistically appropriate outreach services to the meet the health and nutrition education needs of newly arriving refugees.

 Refugees and immigrants must overcome numerous challenges in their resettlement.
 They adjust to life in the United States while they deal with the trauma of their past experiences.
 Refugees also face serious nutritional risks before arrival, including undiagnosed chronic diseases, a lack of food diversity and poor feeding practices.
 Lastly, upon resettlement in the United States refugees are confronted with an abundance of cheap, fatty foods and a sedentary way of life.
 These environmental and lifestyle changes put refugees at additional health risk.

 Through a grant from the Illinois Department of Public Health (with funds from the Office on Refugee Resettlement, US Department of Health and Human Services), RHP: